Chart Color Schemes

 Cultural Diversity

-Springwood had a higher cultural diversity than most local markets, with 17.4% speaking a language other than English at home and 31.8% born overseas.
-Christianity was the predominant religion in Springwood, making up 53.3%.
-The category 'Other' was overrepresented compared to Greater Brisbane, comprising 1.4% versus 1.8%.
+Springwood's population was found to have a higher cultural diversity than most local markets, with 17.4% speaking a language other than English at home and 31.8% born overseas.
+The dominant religion in Springwood is Christianity, accounting for 53.3% of its residents.
+However, the most significant overrepresentation was seen in the 'Other' category, comprising 1.4% of Springwood's population compared to 1.8% across Greater Brisbane.

 Frequently Asked Questions - Diversity